Visual Basic flow charts

 The file extension (*.asp, *.html, *.vbs) has no actual meaning to Visustin.

-Change note: Previous Visustin versions supported ASP mode for *.asp files and Visual Basic mode for plain VBScript.
-Starting with Visustin v6, mode VBScript, ASP is appropriate for both.
+Change note: Old Visustin versions (up to v5) supported a separate ASP mode for *.asp files and Visual Basic mode for plain VBScript.
+In this version, mode VBScript, ASP is appropriate for both.

 Language-specific limitations